 As I have reflected on where this comes from, I realize it was never feeling like I was enough as a child.
 In order to gain my father’s attention, I thought I had to be the fastest kid in soccer, the smartest in school, the most beautiful, the skinniest, the goofiest, the most charismatic.
 Then one day when I was eleven and he called to ask why I had gotten a B in one class it clicked for me that it would never be enough.
 That I was chasing validation from someone other than myself.
 That day I promised myself that I would be my own hero.
 That I would work hard and be the best Keri I could be because I wanted to not because of other people’s expectations.

 When you start to feel the need to obsess over every detail take a minute to slowly breathe in and out.
 Remind yourself that even though you have a lot to do, remember that you are capable of handling any task.
 That you are smart, you are kind you are important – oh wait that’s from the movie The Help!

-Seriously though remember you have are valued, that what you accomplish is a small part of who you are.
-That you are also loved because of your personality, humor, the joy you bring to the world by being you, your kindness and ability to see the beauty in the little things.
+Seriously though remember you are valued, that what you accomplish is a small part of who you are.
+That you are also loved because of your personality, humor, the joy you bring to the world by being you, your kindness, and your ability to see the beauty in the little things.

 You do not have to please everyone